-“Love of Learning is the Guide of Life” ~PBK motto
+“Love of learning is the guide of life.” ~PBK motto

 Members of PBK are committed to furthering intellectual inquiry as a form of invaluable public service.
 The Phi Beta Kappa Association of East Central Illinois gives local PBK members the opportunity to extend the organization’s goals of academic excellence, civic engagement, and entrepreneurial brilliance well beyond the walls of their undergraduate institution.
 Our events and activities, such as the Fall Lecture Series, the Young Scholars Award, and the Frank McCormick Study Abroad Scholarship, some of the ways in which we hope to foster the love of learning and the high standards of PBK within our community.
 All Phi Beta Kappa members are, regardless of institutional affiliation, invited to participate in our programs.

-To promote the discussion of cultural, scientific and social issues of interest
+To promote the discussion of cultural, scientific and social issues of interest.

-PBK Young Scholar Award Essay Contest: We sponsor an annual essay contest for high school juniors.
+PBK Young Scholar Award Essay Contest: We sponsor an annual essay contest for top high school juniors.
 Students from local high schools submit essays in the spring of each year on one of three topics.
-The association honors the authors of the four best essays and awards prizes to the winners at our spring banquet.
+The association honors the authors of the five best essays and awards prizes to the winners at our spring banquet.